fp149/Cleaning-Data-Project/Codebook.md

 Individual steps used in the process of converting raw data -> processed tidy data are documented within comments in the run_analysis.R file

+Note: for the run_analysis.R file to run without adjustment, the zip file containing hte raw data, or the extracted data as provided in this repository must be stored in c:/Coursera/DataScience/c3Final

 The choice of a wide tidy data format was made for this particular application